bcnicholson/kubiya-assignment/README.md

 ### 6. Submit AI Prompt for Analysis

-Take the generated AI prompt from `./cluster-analysis/ai_prompt.md` and submit it to an AI service like Claude, ChatGPT, or Google Bard.
+Take the generated AI prompt from `./cluster-analysis/ai_prompt.md` and submit it to an AI service like Claude, ChatGPT, or Google Gemini.

 ## Usage